cdent/gabbi/docs/source/jsonpath.rst

     response_json_paths:
         $.pets: <@pets.json
         $.pets[?type = "cat"].sound: <@values.json:$.values[0].pets[?type = "cat"].sound

+Although placing more than one API response into a single JSON file may seem convenient, keep in mind there is a tradeoff in readability that should not be overlooked before implementing this technique.

 There are more JSONPath examples in :doc:`example` and in the `jsonpath_rw`_ and `jsonpath_rw_ext`_ documentation.